François Rabelais: Gargantua and Pantagruel

 Gargantua and Pantagruel relates the adventures of Gargantua and his son Pantagruel.
 The tales are adventurous and erudite, festive and gross, ecumenical, and rarely—if ever—solemn for long.
 The first book, chronologically, was Pantagruel: King of the Dipsodes and the Gargantua mentioned in the Prologue refers not to Rabelais' own work but to storybooks that were being sold at the Lyon fairs in the early 1530s.
 In the first chapter of the earliest book, Pantagruel's lineage is listed back 60 generations to a giant named Chalbroth.
 The narrator dismisses the skeptics of the time—who would have thought a giant far too large for Noah's Ark—stating that Hurtaly (the giant reigning during the flood and a great fan of soup) simply rode the Ark like a kid on a rocking horse, or like a fat Swiss guy on a cannon.

 In the Prologue to Gargantua the narrator addresses the: "Most illustrious drinkers, and you the most precious pox-ridden—for to you and you alone are my writings dedicated ..." before turning to Plato's Banquet.
 An unprecedented syphilis epidemic had raged through Europe for over 30 years when the book was published, even the king of France was reputed to have been infected.
 Etion was the first giant in Pantagruel's list of ancestors to suffer from the disease.

 Although most chapters are humorous, wildly fantastic and frequently absurd, a few relatively serious passages have become famous for expressing humanistic ideals of the time.
 In particular, the chapters on Gargantua's boyhood and Gargantua's paternal letter to Pantagruel present a quite detailed vision of education.

 Thélème

-In the second novel, Gargantua, M. Alcofribas narrates the Abbey of Thélème, built by the giant Gargantua.
+In the second novel, Gargantua, M. Alcofribas narrates the story of the Abbey of Thélème, built by the giant Gargantua.
 It differs markedly from the monastic norm, since it is open to both monks and nuns and has a swimming pool, maid service, and no clocks in sight.
 Only the good-looking are permitted to enter.
 The inscription at the gate first specifies who is not welcome: hypocrites, bigots, the pox-ridden, Goths, Magoths, straw-chewing law clerks, usurious grinches, old or officious judges, and burners of heretics.
 When the members are defined positively, the text becomes more inviting: